NFL picks, predictions, best bets today: This Week 17 parlay returns over 25-1

 The NFL playoff picture is continuing to crystalize as the NFL continues the Week 17 schedule.
 The NFC West already has three teams that have qualified for the playoffs, but seeding remains on the line with two weeks remaining.
 The top seed in the AFC is also at stake, making sure to provide excitement with several pivotal contests.

 There are a number of solid matchups on the Week 17 NFL schedule, including several on Sunday, including Seahawks (-7) vs. Panthers, Steelers (-3) vs. Browns, Jaguars (-5.5) vs. Colts, Eagles vs. Bills (-1.5) and Bears vs. 49ers (-3) and a 'Monday Night Football' matchup in Rams (-7.5) vs. Falcons.
+The San Fran versus Chicago matchup features two teams which still have a shot at landing the conference's top seed.
 Before locking in any Week 17 NFL picks or NFL parlays, be sure to see the NFL predictions and betting advice from SportsLine's proven computer model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model entered Week 17 on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.